MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 You can specify the version of MCDR by the tag of the Docker image

-Compared to the two methods above, Docker has a more convoluted learning path, but convenient for some advanced usages
+Compared to the two methods above, Docker has a more convoluted learning path, but is more convenient for some advanced usages

 System package manager
 ~~~~~~~~~~~~~~~~~~~~~~